by T Campbell

 “With respect, old chums, I disagree.
 The Menagerie did have control of Earth-C for a very brief period, and control of this world for years.
 Ultra-Rabbit is even tougher than you are, Super-Squirrel…”

-Super-Squirrel coughed.
+The Squirrel of Steel coughed.
 “Well, not by much…”

 “…and I’d expect him to have an extra ace up his sleeve.
 We’d be fighting with a lack of information about the enemy.
 But we do have a source of information about the enemy… and a foolproof form of interrogation.
 Wonder Wabbit and I should go to this jail, lasso Swanky Poodle, and question her about the Menagerie’s weaknesses… and hidden strengths.”

 “Are you insane?” asked Wonder Wabbit.
 “You’re asking me to leave him?
-He’s going to freeze!
+He’s going to freeze!”

 “Look more closely, Diana,” said Batmouse.
 He rarely used her first name, and this got her attention.
 “He’s not just torturing the Captain.
 He’s trying to get something out of him.
 He’s also used to the pitiful resistance this world has to offer — no offense, Miss Drake…”